Pragya-12112001/LearningGit/README.md

 git branch // to check branch
 git branch -M main //to rename branch

-git checkout branch name // to navigate from one branch to another
+git checkout <-branch name-> // to navigate from one branch to another

-git checkout -b branch name // to create new branch git checkout -d branch name // to delete a branch. you cannot delete the one in which you are currently on
+git checkout -b <-branch name-> // to create new branch git checkout -d <-branch name-> // to delete a branch. you cannot delete the one in which you are currently on

 MEARGING CODE
 git diff branch name // to compare commits, branches, files & more git merge branch name // to merge branch into current branch

+UNDOING CHANGES
+git reset <-file name->
+git reset  // to undo changes all files

+git reset HEAD~1 // HEAD reset to last step

+git log //to check all commits git reset <-commit hash->
+git reset --hard <-commit hash-> // to reset to specific commit from github as well as from vs code

+ FORK
+ rough copy of any project